parimatrix/to-do-list-v2/README.md

 # to-do-list-v2

-This is version 2 of to-do-list
+This is version 2 of to-do-list.

-This to do list has been made using Bootstrap
+This to do list has been made using Bootstrap.

 ### Features:
 1.You can press Enter instead of add button